 NOTE: Friedman School courses require the instructor’s consent for undergraduates to enroll.
 Undergrads may be able to register for other Friedman School courses with permission of the instructor.
 If you’re not sure whether a course will count toward the Food Systems & Nutrition minor or the food track of the ENVS major, email firstname.lastname@example.org.

 - Economics for Food and Nutrition Policy (NUTR 238)This course equips students with the economic principles used for food policy analysis, applying the methods of economics to the major food and nutrition policy problems of the United States and the world.
 Students will gain familiarity with the data sources and analytical methods needed to explain and predict consumption, production and trade in agriculture and food markets; evaluate the social welfare consequences of market failure and government policies; and analyze changes in poverty and inequality including both fluctuations and trends in incomes, employment and economic development.
-Graduate standing or instructor consent required.
 William A. Masters, Tues/Thurs 4:15-5:45